 How might L&D Activities Contribute to Business Strategy?

 The business impact of Learning and Development is key for aligning people’s capabilities to evolving business strategy needs.
-The right training ensures employees have the skills and knowledge to successfully execute strategic initiatives.
+Effective learning strategies ensure employees have the skills and knowledge to successfully execute strategic initiatives.

 For example…